Frequently Asked Questions on Public Service Loan Forgiveness

 When you consolidate, your PSLF payment count may be TEMPORARILY reduced to zero.
 This is normal.

-Under the one-time account adjustment, which is now underway and expected to be completed by September 1, 2024, your new payment count will match that of the loan with the highest number of qualifying payments.
+If you participated in the one-time account adjustment from 2023-2024, your new payment could will match that of the loan that had the highest number of qualifying payments.

 The U.S. Department of Education (ED) announced that processing and servicing for Public Service Loan Forgiveness is being moved from MOHELA to StudentAid.gov.
 What does this mean?

-Public Service Loan Forgiveness (PSLF) will no longer be managed by MOHELA as its designated loan servicer.
-The management of the PSLF program will be facilitated by the U.S. Department of Education.
+Public Service Loan Forgiveness (PSLF) is no longer managed by MOHELA and is now managed by the U.S. Department of Education.

 - Submit PSLF forms on studentaid.gov,